MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 }
 ```

-For information about how to change the look of selected items, see [Item containers and templates](item-containers-templates.md).
+For info about how to change the look of selected items, see [Item containers and templates](item-containers-templates.md).

 ### Drag and drop

 ListView and GridView controls support dragging and dropping items within their own controls, and between themselves and other ListView and GridView controls.
-For more information about implementing drag and drop functionality, see [Drag and drop](../input/drag-and-drop.md).
+For more info about implementing drag and drop functionality, see [Drag and drop](../input/drag-and-drop.md).

 ## Get the sample code